 - Then there’s the weather, which relates to season.
 The majority of the story takes place in a kind of in-between season — autumn?
 I’d have to watch it again to be sure it’s not set in spring.
 Autumn would be more in line with popular symbolism — ‘autumn years’ and all that, but it happens to be tornado season.
 The incoming tornado is a classic example of pathetic fallacy, and not more more can be said that Seelinger Trites hasn’t said already:

-- DEATH OCCURS ONSTAGE — Whereas in MG novels death tends to happen off stage, reported back by characters, YA novels make the death far more immediate.
+Whereas in middle grade novels death tends to happen off stage, reported back by characters, young adult novels make the death far more immediate.
 We’re often right there for the death.

-- DEATH IS UNTIMELY, VIOLENT AND UNNECESSARY — Whereas MG novels tend to kill off the elderly and parental figures, YA novels kill the young.
+Whereas middle grade novels tend to kill off the elderly and parental figures, young adult novels kill the young.

 Character and Being-toward-death